What is the cost of your child’s social life?

 I never realized just how much the cost of gifts for children’s birthday parties can add up: $20 one weekend, $30 the next.
 Unfortunately, the cost multiplies as the number of offspring increases.
 Plus, incoming invitations are not limited to classmates, no!
 Little Johnny or Jane will most likely be invited to birthdays of ex-classmates too.
 Add the cost of gifts for 30+birthdays, multiplied by the number of children you have and the total cost is enough to make any parent a bit woozy.
 Add that cost to the long list of your child(ren)’s extra-curricular activities and you are looking at significant annual spending; spending certainly worthy to be added in a line of your family’s annual budget.

 But then again, if your child is being invited to all of these parties, logical conclusions can be made that he or she has friends.
-Having friends and actively participating in a social life is very positive and can be one of the more important parts of childhood.
+Having friends and actively participating in social life is very positive and can be one of the more important parts of childhood.
 How many adults do you know who still ruminate about the wrongs that were done to them in high school?
 These are crucial times for children so perhaps the question should be: what is the cost of NOT contributing to your child’s social life?

-Children bond and friendships solidify outside school hours and can heavily influence how socialization progresses within the confines of the class room.
+Children bond and friendships solidify outside school hours and can heavily influence how socialization progresses within the confines of the classroom.
 So what if it costs you $240 per year (based on $20 per month) to ensure that your child makes friends!
 Isn’t it worth them taking part in the reminiscing on Monday morning?
-After all, as adults our entertainment budget (movies, restaurants and drinks with friends) is often astronomical.
+After all, as adults, our entertainment budget (movies, restaurants, and drinks with friends) is often astronomical.
 Why not extend the same courtesy to the little ones in your life?

 How can you save on the cost of gifts?

 - Buy in bulk: If you happen upon a relatively generic toy, book or game, which happens to be on sale, STOCK UP!
 All parents know that individuality is a rare thing when it comes to the trends and wants of children or teenagers.
-For example, my son is into anything Spiderman, Transformers or Avengers, and so is every other little boy in his class.
-So, when I saw an Optimus Prime mask on sale, I grabbed a few to stock pile for future birthday parties.
+For example, my son is into anything Spiderman, Transformers, or Avengers, and so is every other little boy in his class.
+So, when I saw an Optimus Prime mask on sale, I grabbed a few to stockpile for future birthday parties.

 Whatever alternative you choose, it is important to examine the projected cost of birthday parties and include the estimate into your annual budget.
-As with any other financial priority, it should be calculated and considered to avoid added stress and surprise throughout the year.
+As with any other financial priority, it should be calculated and considered to avoid added stress and surprises throughout the year.